 Program participants are required to comply with the Privacy Act of 1974 (5 U.S.C. § 552a), and applicable State laws in the collection, maintenance, use and dissemination of personally identifiable information.

 Program participants must use reasonable judgment in deciding what supplemental information from among the numerous sources available would be most relevant to their analysis.
 HUD does not expect program participants to hire statisticians or other consultants to locate and analyze all possible sources of local data.
+Program participants are not generally expected to conduct primary data gathering or analysis, or a quantitative impact evaluation requiring empirical research to objectively determine causation.
 Note that, subject to the community participation, consultation and coordination process outlined in the Final Rule at 24 C.F.R. § 5.158, program participants are required to consider information relevant to the jurisdiction or region submitted during the community participation process, including recommendations of other data sources for program participants to assess.
+Program participants are required to consider the information received during the community participation process, but need not expend extensive resources in doing so.
+Note, however, that program participants must comply with the requirements for local data and local knowledge outlined in 24 C.F.R. § 5.152 and as discussed in these instructions.

 In conducting the analysis, program participant must identify significant contributing factors reach section of the analysis.
 When identifying contributing factors, each section of the analysis contains a discrete list of suggested factors for consideration, which includes factors commonly associated with that section of the analysis.
 The list contains an “other” option, for program participants to use in identifying other significant contributing factors not included in the list.
 A more exhaustive list of possible contributing factors is contained in Appendix C, which also includes a description of each contributing factor.
 Program participants are permitted to include contributing factors that are not listed in Appendix C.

 A contributing factor may be outside the ability of program participants to directly control or influence; however, such factors must be identified if they are significant.
+Identifying “external factors” and barriers to achieving goals is, among other things, a useful planning and performance management component.
 For program participants submitting jointly, each program participant is responsible for identifying contributing factors within its jurisdiction.
 These factors will be prioritized in Section VI and used as a basis for establishing goals.

 The Assessment Tool also contains the required analysis of fair housing issues and contributing factors that program participants must undertake in order for an AFH to meet the requirements set forth in 24 C.F.R. §§ 5.150 through 5.180.
 The content required in the AFH can be found at 24 C.F.R. § 5.154 and is outlined in the applicable Assessment Tool for each program participant.
 However, please note that different program participants may work through the Assessment of Fair Housing in different ways.
 Depending on each program participants’ familiarity with fair housing planning and planning style, each program participant may choose to complete the required components of an Assessment of Fair Housing in a variety of ways.
 For example, while the AFFH rule requires that program participants identify significant contributing factors, prioritize such factors, and justify the prioritization of the contributing factors that will be addressed in the program participant’s fair housing goals, it does not specify a specific process for meeting these requirements.
 Program participants may choose to complete the AFH in any order they choose, so long as all requirements are met.